kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 > Note: YAML files used in this tutorial are stored in [/docs/guides/volumesnapshot/pvc/examples](/docs/guides/volumesnapshot/pvc/examples/) directory of [kubestash/docs](https://github.com/kubestash/docs) repository.

-## Take Volume Snapshot
+## Prepare Volume

-Here, we are going to create a `PVC` and mount it with a `Pod` and generate some sample data on it.
-Then, we are going to take volumeSnapshot of this PVC using KubeStash.
+At first, let's prepare our desired `PVC`.
+Here, we are going to create a `PVC`.
+Then, we are going to mount this `PVC` with a `Pod`. `Pod` will generate a sample file into that `PVC`.

 **Create PersistentVolumeClaim:**

-At first, let's create a `PVC`.
-We are going to mount this `PVC` with a pod.

-Below is the YAML of the sample `PVC`,
+Below, is the YAML of the PVC that we are going to create,

 ```yaml
 kind: PersistentVolumeClaim